emiloberg/atom-shell-template/README.md

 ### Installation

+1. Install atom-shell by running `./install.sh`
-1. Install all NPM dependencies by running `npm install` in the root directory
+2. Install all NPM dependencies by running `npm install` in the root directory
-2. Install all Bower dependencies by running `bower install` in the root directory
+3. Install all Bower dependencies by running `bower install` in the `app/browser` directory.

 ### Running